Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 `vagrant box list`

 ### Generating an SHH Key
+Secure Shell is used to connect Vagrant with your Windows environment.

-Make sure that you have a private SHH key locally stored in the correct location.
+To establish the connection, you need to have a private SHH key locally stored in the correct location.
   * If you are using Cygwin, your private key has to be in `~/.ssh/id_rsa`.
   * If you are using PowerShell or CMD, your private key has to be in `%USERPROFILE%\.ssh` If you don't have a private key, you can use `PuTTYgen.exe` to generate one.
 Make sure that the private key is not be password protected.

 To generate a key, follow the instructions here: [Puttygen Instructions](https://www.ssh.com/ssh/putty/windows/puttygen)
 - Once the key is generated, you need to save it.
   * If you are using Cygwin, copy the file to `~/.ssh`